 Bus Transportation at Walt Disney World

 If your goal is to be at the theme parks upon opening, we suggest using a ride-sharing service or arriving early at the bus stop to catch one of the first buses of the day.
 However, if you aren’t in a rush to head out of your hotel room, the lines will eventually simmer down after park open.
-Did you know, if staying on-site, you can check bus wait times via the My Disney Experience app, as well as posted display boards at the bus stops?
+Did you know that, if you're staying on-site, you can check bus wait times via the My Disney Experience app, as well as posted display boards at the bus stop?

 If traveling to and from the airport, the complimentary Magical Express has ended its service as of Jan.
 1, 2022, but there are third-party options available for an additional cost.
 And don't froget ... we frogs have awesome deals on car rentals, which you can bundle with your tickets or hotel stay for maximum savings!)